 What your partner is addicted to doesn’t really matter.
 What’s really important is that it takes your partner away from you.
 The addiction makes them focus only on themselves.

-Personality disorders such as Borderline Personality Disorder, Narcissistic Personality Disorder, and others are usually the kind of psychological problems that magnets or produce partners with codependency.
+Personality disorders such as Borderline Personality Disorder, Narcissistic Personality Disorder, and others are usually the kind of psychological problems that magnet or produce partners with codependency.

 It is usually very confusing when trying to decipher between codependency and love.
 People think that if we love someone, we put the person’s needs before ours; thus, making their happiness our priority.

-You’ve heard of the saying that love is sacrifice and not selfish.
+You’ve heard of the saying that love is sacrifice and not selfishness.
 Just like in the case of parents, their children’s needs have to always come before theirs.

 They are not going to let their babies cry for long hours from hunger at midnight middle simply because they are tired and sleepy.
 Being responsible as a parent is part of what it means to love their children unconditionally.